apennell/til/README.md

 # Today I Learned

-An HTML/CSS personal blog project for Udacity Frontend Nanodegree course
+Remember HTML and CSS?
+This is a personal blog project for Udacity's Frontend Nanodegree course, using only vanilla HTML and CSS and focusing on the use of Flexbox and CSS Grid.

 ## With more time I would...

-* Add functional share buttons for sharing the link to social media sites
+* Makes the share widget buttons functional for sharing the current page to social media sites
+* Add more details to the design system, especially including code implementation details